nate-j5/finch-project/README.md

 ## Start the Client
 1. Run `cd client` - to navigate to the client directory
 2. Run `npm install` - to install the dependencies
+3. Note - please ensure you set REACT_APP_CLIENT_SECRET equal to the same .env value listed in CLIENT_SECRET and REACT_APP_CLIENT_ID equal to the same .env value listed in CLIENT_ID so the front-end works properly.
-3. Run `npm start` - to start the development server
+4. Run `npm start` - to start the development server
-4. The server should start at `http://localhost:3000`
+5. The server should start at `http://localhost:3000`

 ### Project Reflection
 I enjoyed working on this project, but I struggled to understand the instructions.
 I think I switched contexts 3 or 4 times which cost me a lot of time.
 Next time I would allocate a solid block of time to understand the instructions and return my clarifying questions.
-This project coincided with a lot of activity in my current role.

 My original interpretation was that I'd create a button that would open the Finch Connect and display employment data about a provider in my app based on user selection.
 After attempting to implement this it didn't appear like this was the correct thinking which prompted me to re-think the solution.